actuallyReallyAlex/GitHub-Star-Transfer/docs/README.md

+# Project No Longer Maintained
+"GitHub Star Transfer" will no longer be maintained.
+Instead, some of it's functionality will be brought along in development of a new project that aims to work with GitHub in a similar way.
+This documentation will live on the GitHub Pages associated with the project's repository, but the repository will be archived and read-only moving forward.

+Stay tuned for the release of the bigger and better project.
+Thanks!
+- Alex.

 # GitHub-Star-Transfer

 > A simple CLI app written with Puppeteer and NodeJS to automatically re-star repositories in GitHub from one account to another.